Daivasmara/daivasmara.github.io/source/_posts/my-vimrc.md

 ---
 ![My Vim](https://i.imgur.com/jQtmpW5.png)

 Okay so first of all, a friendly disclaimer: <ins>**I'm not a vim expert by any means.**</ins> This is just a fun, opiniated/subjective article on what plugins and settings I'm using on my vim and why.
-By the time I'm writing this article, it's when I feel like my **.vimrc** is stable enough that I haven't change or update anything for _more or less_ a month.
-Considering I'm used to changing or updating it every _few hours_, then a week is probably good enough, _isn't it?_.
-Therefore it's **in my opinion** a good time to make this post.
-Although another disclaimer is that this **.vimrc** is far from done and will keep updated every time I feel like it or in some cases **needed** to.
+Another disclaimer is that this **.vimrc** is far from done and will keep updated every time I feel like it or in some cases **needed** to.

 ## Introduction
 In order to for you to get a better context, this vim setup is used daily by me a **full time javascript engineer** who's currently doing some **python** and **rust** on the side.